 Bamboo, as a general rule, is more consistently priced ranging from $2-$5 per square foot.
 Although you can sometimes find it for less than this: buyer beware – you will run into a much lower quality floor.

-Because bamboo is actually a grass and not a wood, it is much more resilient when it comes to spills and moisture.
-Now, we’re not suggesting you pour buckets of water on your bamboo floors, they will definitely experience damage.
+Because bamboo is actually a grass and not wood, it is much more resilient when it comes to spills and moisture.
+Now, we’re not suggesting you pour buckets of water on your, they will definitely experience damage.
 But compared to hardwood, bamboo will stand up against moisture much better.
-In fact, bamboo naturally repels mold and mildew and even insect infestations.
+In fact, bamboo naturally repels mold and mildew, and even insect infestations.